Will it Cover Marijuana?

-Let’s face it; many of my clients, if not most of them, are Baby Boomers, who grew up experimenting with “Mary Jane” as it was called in the 60s.
+Let’s face it; many of my clients, if not most of them, are Baby Boomers, who grew up experimenting with Marijuana, “Mary Jane” as it was called in the 60s.

-Now, of course, I haven't been asked if the recreational use of marijuana is covered by a PDP plan, but there have been reports of the medicinal use of this drug being a miracle cure for such ailments as seizures and glaucoma, among others.
+Now, of course, I haven't been asked if the recreational use is covered by a PDP plan, but there have been reports of the medicinal use of this drug being a miracle cure for such ailments as seizures and glaucoma, among others.

 So, it doesn’t surprise me when I’m asked, “Will my prescription drug plan cover marijuana if my doctor prescribes it?”